-Determining the Account (OMMA County Office's Compliance with the (RMA) Contribution Requ uirement for EC Section 170 070.75 - Ongoing and Maj or Maintenance/Restricted Maintenance NOTE: EC Section 17070.75 requires the county office to deposit into the account a minimum amount equal to or greater than three percent of the total unrestricted general fund expenditures and other financing uses for that fiscal year.
+(,,, . , , Determining the Account (OMMA County Office's Compliance with the /RMA) Contribution Req uirement for EC Section 17 070.75 - Ongoing and Maj or Maintenance/Restricted l Maintenance NOTE: EC Section 17070.75 requires the county office to deposit into the account a minimum amount equal to or greater than three percent of the total unrestricted general fund expenditures and other financing uses for that fiscal year.
 DATA ENTRY: All data are extracted or calculated.
-If sta ndard is not met, ento er an X in the appropriate box and enter an explanation, if applicable.
-Budgeted Unrestricted Expenditures and Other Financing Uses (Form 01, Resources 0000-1999, Objects 1000-7999) 3% Required Minimum Contribution (Unrestricted Budget times 3%) Budgeted Contribution 1 to the Ongoing and Major Maintenance Account Status Ongoing and Major r Maintenance/Restricted Maintenance A Account 34,866,394.95 1,045,991.85 1,200,000.00 Met 1 Fund 01, Resource 8150, Objects 8900-8999 If standard is not met, enter an X in the box that best des cribes why the minim num required contribution was not made: Not applicable (county offic ce does not participate in the e Leroy F. Greene School F acilities Act of 1998) Other (explanation must be provided) Explanation: (required if NOT met and Other is marked)
+If star ndard is not met, ent er an X in the appropriate box and enter an explanation, it f applicable.
+Budgeted Unrestricted Expenditures and Other Financing Uses (Form 01, Resources 0000-1999, Objects 1000-7999) 3% Required Minimum Contribution (Unrestricted Budget times 3%) Budgeted Contribution to the Ongoing and Major Maintenance Account Status Ongoing and Major r Maintenance/Restricted Maintenance A Account 34,866,394.95 1,045,991.85 1,200,000.00 Met Fund 01, Resource 8150, Objects 8900-8999 If standard is not met, enter an X in the box that best des cribes why the minir num required contribution was s not made: Not applicable (county office Other (explanation must be e Leroy F. Greene School F acilities Act of 1998) Explanation: ! (required if NOT met and Other is marked)